valayDave/arxiv-miner/docs/deployment_scripts.md

 ## Data Extraction

-`scripts/scrape_papers.py` will tap into feed provided by ArXiv from [this URL](http://export.arxiv.org/oai2?verb=ListRecords) to store records for futher mining.
+`scripts/scrape_papers.py` will tap into feed provided by ArXiv from [this URL](http://export.arxiv.org/oai2?verb=ListRecords) to store records for further mining.
 It will start the data extraction according to arguments.
 This step is done to only scrape for new content or content which has changed.

 `scripts/scrape_papers.py` provide two options:
 - Extract new records which are published on the feed in the last 24 hours and store in DB.